Brian Tracy is a self-help author and speaker.

 In 10 minutes you’ll be deeply relaxed and your mind will be in alpha state and ready for deep programming.

-What other says to you.
+What others say to you.

 Think of what other people have told you.
 Or hear an audiobook saying the word “you” and saying what you desire to become.

 If you enter a deep state of relaxation and then play classical music you will remember better.

 # 17. Conquer Your Fears